 Standard notation vs. stick notation.
 When teaching young children to read music, which should you start with?
 Want to make a long story short?
 Don’t have time to read the back story?
 Here is the short-cut version.

 If you are a busy music teacher without enough class time to get everything taught, start with standard notation.
 Young children can learn standard notation just as easily as stick notation.
-In fact, standard notation is quicker in the long run, because there is no transition time.
-Do you need some resources that begin with standard notation?
-Check out my Rhythm Reading Bundle on TpT.
+In fact, I believe standard notation is quicker in the long run because there is no transition time.
+Do you need some rhythm reading resources that begin with icons and standard notation?
+Check out this Rhythm Reading Bundle on TpT.

 Standard Notation vs. Stick Notation | The Back Story